orhanelam/ElevateECE/README.txt

 1. Measure actual right angle turned in degrees.
 2. Divde 180 degrees by actual angle.
 3. Multiply previous turnConstant by this to get the new turnConstant.

+runOnStartup:

+1. On command line execute 'sudo nano /etc/rc.local'
+2. Erase IP address logging code (default) and replace with 'python /home/pi/re$
+3. Make sure the ampersand is there (it tells the Pi to continue loading progra$
+4. Ctrl+X will save, Y, and enter will get you back to command line